MyonicS/pyTGA/README.md

 - [ ] improved docs

 ## Contributing
-If you want to contribute, the best way is to make a new experiment class, add it to the utils, and include an example in the example notebook.
+You can can suggest features or submit bug reports as issues.
+PRs are more than welcome.
+If you have a question, get in touch.

 ## Authors
 Sebastian Rejman, Utrecht University